Patellofemoral syndrome: understanding pain at the front of the knee

 Understanding patellofemoral syndrome

-THE patellofemoral syndrome is one of the most frequent causes of pain in the front of the knee.
+Patellofemoral pain syndrome is one of the most common causes of pain in the front of the knee.
 It affects both athletes and sedentary people, and often appears gradually, without any specific trauma.
 This pain is usually located around or behind the kneecap, with discomfort that can become debilitating in simple daily activities.

 The knee is a complex joint, whose proper function depends on a precise balance between bones, muscles, tendons, and cartilage.
 In patellofemoral pain syndrome, this balance is disrupted.
 The kneecap no longer glides smoothly along its axis, resulting in abnormal friction and recurring pain with each flexion and extension movement.

-This condition is sometimes called patellar syndrome or patellofemoral pain, And it must be taken seriously.
-Even if it is not always serious, it can become chronic if it is not properly managed.
+This condition is sometimes called patellofemoral pain syndrome or patellofemoral pain, and it should be taken seriously.
+Even if it is not always serious, it can become chronic if not properly managed.

 The role of the kneecap in movement